SeverinBang/blotIt3/Readme.md

 ```
 We will go now through the parameters individually:
 - `data` A long table, usually the output of `read_wide`
-- `model` A formula like deskribing the model used for aligning.
+- `model` A formula like describing the model used for aligning.
 The present one `yi / sj` means that the measured values `Y_i` are the real values `yi` scaled by scaling factors `sj`.
-The model therefore is the real value devided by the corresponding scaling factor.
+The model therefore is the real value divided by the corresponding scaling factor.
 - `error_model` A description of which errors affect the data.
 Here, only a relative error is present, where the parameter `sigmaR` is scaled by the respective `value`
-- `distinguish` Discription of which parameter (left hand side of the tilde) represented by which columns (right hand side of the tilde) contain the "distinguisable effects".
+- `distinguish` Description of which parameter (left hand side of the tilde) represented by which columns (right hand side of the tilde) contain the "distinguishable effects".
 In the present example, the model states that the real value is represented by `yi` -- which is the left hand side of the present `distinguish` entry.
 The present right hand side is "name", "time" and "condition".
 In short: we state that the entries "name", "time" and "condition" contain _real_, biological differences.
-- `scaling` Same as above, but here is defined which colums contain identificators of different scaling.
-Here it is "name" and "ID", meaning that measurements with differ in this effects, (but have the same `distinguish` effects) are scaled uppod another.
+- `scaling` Same as above, but here is defined which columns contain identificators of different scaling.
+Here it is "name" and "ID", meaning that measurements with differ in this effects, (but have the same `distinguish` effects) are scaled upon another.
 - `error` Describes how the error affects the values individually.
 The present formulation means, that the error parameter is _not_ individually adjusted.
 - `input_scale` Describes the scale of the present data. `align_me()` accepts "linear", "log", "log2" and "log10".
 Please be aware the that in the current alpha stage, only "linear" was tested.
 - `average_techn_rep` A logical parameter that indicates, if technical replicates should be averaged before the scaling.